Building Assessment Validation Processes for RTOs

 Step 1: Develop a Validation Schedule

-A validation schedule is a documented plan covering all qualifications on your scope within a five-year cycle.
+A validation schedule is a documented plan covering all training products on your scope across the registration period.
+The 2025 Standards expect a systematic, ongoing cycle rather than prescribing a fixed timeframe, so RTOs have room to design a schedule that matches their risk profile.
 When developing your schedule, consider:

 Step 2: Assemble Validation Panels